jafaryor/knowledge-base/Web/Optimization/video.md

     * Once the page loaded (e.g. in the onload event), replace them with the full quality images

+### Turn on hardware acceleration
+If you do not know what is hardware acceleration, then in a word hardware acceleration is a technique by which the modern day browsers can handle the extra load of RAM and CPU to the browser’s graphical processor unit.
+Thus, it will improve the performance of the total browser and PC at a certain level.

+This is good for two reasons: the GPU is designed to handle these tasks and so your browser will perform much better, and by using the GPU it frees up the CPU to do other tasks.

+The best way to check whether hardware acceleration is turned on in Chrome is to type `chrome://gpu` into the address bar at the top of the browser.

+A whole host of results will be returned but the bit you're interested in is the section titled "Graphics Feature Status."

 ### ffmpeg
 `-b:v`: specifies the target (average) bit rate for the encoder to use.